This post may contain affiliate links.

-How to spa in Karlovy Vary
+Where to Spa in Karlovy Vary

 Spa tip: In the Czech Republic it’s not traditional to bathe in public hot springs pools, but rather to book a private bath at one of the spas.

-Getting to Karlovy Vary
+Getting to Karlovy Vary From Prague

-By train: There are two train stations in town.
-If you’re taking the train to Karlovy Vary from Prague, and you probably won’t be as it’s a 3.5 hour journey, you’ll end up at the Horní Nádraží Station.
+There are two train stations in town.
+If you’re taking the train to Karlovy Vary from Prague, and you probably won’t be as it’s a 3.5 hour journey each way, you’ll end up at the Horní Nádraží Station.